jacobbuck/react-render-markup/README.md

 ## Node.js

-The [default HTML parser](https://www.npmjs.com/package/dom-parse) used only runs in Browser environments.
+The [default HTML parser](https://www.npmjs.com/package/dom-parse) used only runs in browser environments.
 To run in Node.js you'll need to replace the HTML parser:

 ```js
 import { parseFragment } from 'parse5';